-CWSs in Cambridgeshire 2016/17 Change 15/16 - 16/17 No. CWSs 371 +1 Total area of the CWSs (ha) 5666.46 -1.32 Total length of linear sites (km) 267.86 0 Total area of CWS land in authority area (ha) 5627.94 -1.32 Total length of linear sites in authority area (km) 240.46 0 CiWSs in Cambridgeshire 2016/17 Change 15/16 - 16/17 No. CiWSs 49 -1 Total area of the CiWSs (ha) 163.14 -1.60 Total length of linear sites (km) 0 0 Total area of CiWS land in authority area (ha) 163.14 -1.60 Total length of linear sites in authority area (km) 0 0
+CiWSs in Cambridgeshire 2017/18 Change 16/17 - 17/18 No. CiWSs 49 0 Total area of the CiWSs (ha) 163.14 0 Total length of linear sites (km) 0 0 Total area of CiWS land in authority area (ha) 163.14 0 Total length of linear sites in authority area (km) 0 0

-Please note that CWSs that are major rivers are not considered to have an area but are instead considered to be linear sites and are given a length in km.
+\ Please note that CWSs that are major rivers are not considered to have an area but are instead considered to be linear sites and are given a length in km.
 The boundaries of major river CWSs in Cambridgeshire are not strictly defined and are considered to be "the river and adjacent semi-natural habitat".

-One new County Wildlife Site has been selected in the period 2016/17.
-Two County Wildlife Sites have had their boundaries significantly amended in the period 2016/17.
-No County Wildlife Sites have been deselected in the period 2016/17.
-One City Wildlife Site has been deselected in the period 2016/17.
+No new County Wildlife Sites have been selected in the period 2017/18.
+Five County Wildlife Sites have had their boundaries amended in the period 2017/18.
+There have been no changes to the boundaries or numbers of City Wildlife Sites in 2017/18.